 When a person dies at a nursing home and the death is expected, the first person that should be notified is their GP.
 The patient’s GP must attend as quickly as possible so that the death certificate (and cremation certificate, if required) can be issued.
 Only once this has taken place can the deceased be transported to the funeral home.
 However, given the busy schedules of Australian GPs, it's not always possible for them to attend on the spot.
 In these cases, nursing home staff may call an after-hours doctor (who may also be limited in availability), or issue a life extinct certificate themselves.

 Most nursing homes aren’t equipped with mortuary facilities that can hold deceased residents.
 In desperation, nursing home staff are sometimes forced to call the police to have a body moved.
-That can be advantageous in the sense that a coroner will legally issue the death certificate — but it's certainly not the most sensitive way to deal with the peacefully deceased, or the grieving families who are confronted by this scene.
-In some cases the area may end up being cordoned off as a crime scene, simply due to police protocols.
+That can be advantageous in the sense that a coroner may issue the death certificate — but it's certainly not the most sensitive way to deal with the peacefully deceased, or the grieving families who are confronted by this scene.

 The business of medical care

 A 2012 AMA report found that over two-thirds of the GPs surveyed had decreased their visits to nursing homes — with the majority attributing this to the non-billable hours and inadequate Government rebates associated with callout visits.
 But the problem is much broader: last year it was reported that roughly 80% of GPs refuse to offer after-hours visits to the general public at all because of the additional costs incurred by doctors.

 That's why most house calls are now handled by private medical deputising services (companies that employ registered medical practitioners to provide after-hours services).